Aratohu OIA mā ngā umanga OIA guidance for agencies

 Agency website guidance

 This outlines how agencies can structure their websites to make it easy for New Zealanders to request information.
-The guidance includes webpage structure and content, and provides links for agencies to link to.

 Proactive release of official information